UPSC Syllabus 2026: Comprehensive IAS Prelims & Mains Syllabus PDF

 Manish

-The Union Public Service Commission (UPSC) conducts the prestigious Civil Services Examination (CSE) to recruit candidates for the All India Services and Central Civil Services (Group A and B).
-Comprising three rigorous stages—the Preliminary Exam, Main Exam, and the Personality Test—the UPSC CSE is widely considered India's most challenging competitive examination.
-Success requires a deep understanding of the extensive syllabus and exam pattern.
-This guide provides a detailed overview of the UPSC IAS syllabus for both prelims and mains, including marking schemes and effective preparation insights.
+The UPSC Civil Services Examination (CSE) is India's most prestigious competitive exam, conducted by the Union Public Service Commission (UPSC) to recruit officers for the All India Services and Central Civil Services (Group A and B).
+The examination process is structured into three rigorous stages: the Preliminary Exam, the Main Exam, and the Personality Test (Interview).
+Given the vast scope of the UPSC syllabus and the competitive nature of the exam, candidates must adopt a strategic, well-planned approach to succeed.
+This guide provides a comprehensive overview of the UPSC IAS syllabus for both Prelims and Mains, including the latest exam patterns and marking schemes.

 UPSC Syllabus and Exam Pattern 2026

-The UPSC CSE Preliminary stage includes 2 objective-type papers, while the Mains examination consists of 9 descriptive-type papers.
-The syllabus and exam pattern remain consistent across all services, including the Indian Administrative Service (IAS), Indian Foreign Service (IFS), and Indian Police Service (IPS).
-To secure a position in the coveted Grade A vacancies, candidates must successfully clear all three stages of the 2026 examination cycle.
-The detailed structure of the UPSC IAS exam is outlined below.
+The UPSC CSE Prelims comprise two objective-type papers, while the Mains exam consists of nine descriptive papers.
+The syllabus and pattern remain consistent across all services, including the Indian Administrative Service (IAS), Indian Foreign Service (IFS), and Indian Police Service (IPS).
+To qualify for the prestigious Grade A vacancies, candidates must successfully clear all three stages of the 2026 examination cycle.
+Below is a detailed breakdown of the UPSC IAS exam structure.

 UPSC Syllabus and Exam Pattern 2026